withastro/astro/packages/astro-rss/README.md

 ## `RSSFeedItem`

 An `RSSFeedItem` is a single item in the list of items in your feed.
 It represents a story, with `link`, `title` and `pubDate` fields.
 There are further optional fields defined below.
+You can also check the definitions for the fields in the [RSS spec](https://validator.w3.org/feed/docs/rss2.html#ltpubdategtSubelementOfLtitemgt).

 An example feed item might look like: